amtep/ck3-tiger/README.md

 # ck3-tiger
 Pounces on bugs.
 Checks Crusader Kings 3 user mod files for mistakes and warns about them.
 For example: missing localizations, or using a faith trigger on a character.

 Crusader Kings 3 is a grand strategy game made by Paradox Interactive, and user mods are made by the players to enhance or change their game experience.
+This tool is for the people who make the mods.

 ## Status
 This project is maturing but not yet stable.
 It will warn about some things that are actually correct.